 - Muscular spasms

 Non-functional scoliosis, better known as the structural scoliotic curve, is often classified as irreversible scoliosis.
-Again, don’t get alarmed: The reversibility of scoliosis in the structural and non-structural categories are purely a reference to x-ray assessments performed on side-bending x-rays, as described by Dr. Lawrence G Lenke.
+Again, don’t get alarmed: The reversibility of scoliosis in the structural and non-structural categories is purely a reference to x-ray assessments performed on side-bending x-rays, as described by Dr. Lawrence G Lenke.
 In short, Dr. Lenke invented this method to communicate and identify curves that respond better to surgical intervention.
 So, it is not as applicable to the non-surgical settings or through systems used in our centers.
 The only reason why we have mentioned this system of classification is to provide you with thorough background information on scoliosis.
 Besides, you have heard others speak about functional and non-functional scoliosis.

-According to most researchers, a structural scoliotic spine is a form of congenital disorders (present at birth).
+According to most researchers, a structural scoliotic spine is a form of the congenital disorder (present at birth).
 Structural scoliotic curves involve spinal rotation toward the concavity.
 Structural scoliosis is classified in the following manner:

 Unlike other spinal related disorders, a scoliotic curve is a three-dimensional disorder.
 But yet, most centers, neglect, ignore or do not take the three-dimensional aspect into consideration.
 An understanding of the three-dimensional aspect of scoliosis will enable you to understand why your curves are getting worse and, most importantly, what needs attention for faster corrections.